ExaScience/elprep/README.md

 ### Unix pipes

-elPrep is compatible with Unix pipes and allows using /dev/stdin and /dev/stdout as input or output sources. elPrep assumes that input and output on /dev/stdin and /dev/stdout are in .sam format.
+elPrep is compatible with Unix pipes and allows using /dev/stdin and /dev/stdout as input or output sources. elPrep analyzes the input from /dev/stdin to determine if it is in .sam or .bam format, and assumes that output to /dev/stdout is in .sam format, unless specified otherwise (see below).

 ## Filter Command Options

 ### --replace-reference-sequences file

 This filter is used for replacing the header of a .sam/.bam file by a new header.
 The new header is passed as a single argument following the command option.
-The format of the new header can either be a .dict file, for example ucsc.hg19.dict from the GATK bundle, or another .sam/.bam file from which you wish to extract the new header.
+The format of the new header can either be a .dict file or another .sam/.bam file from which you wish to extract the new header.

 All alignments in the input file that do not map to a chromosome that is present in the new header are removed.
 Therefore, there should be some overlap between the old and the new header for this command option to be meaningful.
-The option is typically used to reorder the reference sequence dictionary in the header, for example to reflect the order required by GATK.
+The option is typically used to reorder the reference sequence dictionary in the header.

 Replacing the header of a .sam/.bam file may destroy the sorting order of the file.
 In this case, the sorting order in the header is set to "unknown" by elPrep in the output file (cf. the 'so' tag).

 ### --filter-unmapped-reads

 Removes all alignments in the input file that are unmapped.
 An alignment is determined unmapped when bit 0x4 of its FLAG is set, conforming to the SAM specification.

 ### --filter-unmapped-reads-strict

 Removes all alignments in the input file that are unmapped.
 An alignment is determined unmapped when bit 0x4 of its FLAG is set, conforming to the SAM specification.
 Also removes alignments where the mapping position (POS) is 0 or where the reference sequence name (RNAME) is *.
 Such alignments are considered unmapped by the SAM specification, but some alignment programs may not mark the FLAG of those alignments as unmapped.
-This option is recommended when you are targeting older versions of GATK (cf. GATK 1.6).

 ### --filter-mapping-quality mapping-quality

-Remove all alignments with mapping quality lower than given mapping quality.
+Remove all alignments with mapping quality lower than the given mapping quality.

 ### --filter-non-exact-mapping-reads

 Removes all alignments where the mapping is not an exact match with the reference, albeit soft-clipping is allowed.
 This filter checks the CIGAR string and only allows occurences of M and S.

 ### --filter-non-exact-mapping-reads-strict

 Removes all alignments where the mapping is not an exact match with reference or not a unique match.
-This filters checks for each read that the following optional fields are present with the following values: X0=1 (unique mapping), X1=0 (no suboptimal hit), XM=0 (no mismatch), XO=0 (no gap opening), XG=0 (no gap extension).
+This filter checks for each read that the following optional fields are present with the following values: X0=1 (unique mapping), X1=0 (no suboptimal hit), XM=0 (no mismatch), XO=0 (no gap opening), XG=0 (no gap extension).

 ### --filter-non-overlapping-reads bed-file

 Removes all reads where the mapping positions do not overlap with any region specified in the bed file.
 Specifically, either the start or end of the read's mapping position must be contained in an interval, or the read is removed from the output.

+ This option produces a different result from --target-regions option.
+For the difference between both options and details on the algorithms, please consult our latest publication.

 ### --replace-read-group read-group-string

 This filter replaces or adds read groups to the alignments in the input file.
 This command option takes a single argument, a string of the form "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" where the names following ID:, PL:, PU:, etc. can be any user-chosen name conforming to the SAM specification.
-See SAM Format Specification Section 1.3 for details: The string passed here can be any string conforming to a header line for tag @RG, omitting the tag @RG itself, and using whitespace as separators for the line instead of TABs.
+See SAM Format Specification Section 1.3 for
+details: The string passed here can be any string conforming to a header line for tag @RG, omitting the tag @RG itself, and using whitespace as separators for the line instead of TABs.

 ### --mark-duplicates

 This filter marks the duplicate reads in the input file by setting bit 0x400 of their FLAG conforming to the SAM specification.
-The criteria underlying this option are the same as the ones used in Picard/GATK4.
+For details on the algorithm and comparison to other tools, please consult our publication list.

 ### --mark-optical-duplicates file

 When the --mark-duplicates filter is passed, one can also pass --mark-optical-duplicates.
-This option makes sure that optical duplicate marking is performed and a metrics file is generated that contains read statistics such as number of unmapped reads, secondary reads, duplicate reads, optical duplicates, library size estimate, etc. The criteria underlying this option are the same as the ones used in Picard/GATK4.
+This option makes sure that optical duplicate marking is performed and a metrics file is generated that contains read statistics such as number of unmapped reads, secondary reads, duplicate reads, optical duplicates, library size estimate, etc. For details on the algorithm and comparison to other tools, please consult our publication list.

 The metrics file generated by --mark-optical-duplicates is compatible with MultiQC for visualisation.

 ### --optical-duplicates-pixel-distance nr

 This option allows specifying the pixel distance that is used for optical duplicate marking.
 This option is only usable in conjunction with --mark-optical-duplicates.
 The default value for the pixel distance is 100.
-In general, a pixel distance of 100 is recommended for data generated using unpatterned flowcells (e.g. HiSeq2500) and a pixel distance of 2500 is recommended for patterned flowcells (e.g. NovaSeq/HiSeq4000) by Picard/GATK4.
+In general, a pixel distance of 100 is recommended for data generated using unpatterned flowcells (e.g. HiSeq2500) and a pixel distance of 2500 is recommended for patterned flowcells (e.g. NovaSeq/HiSeq4000).

 ### --remove-duplicates

 This filter removes all reads marked as duplicates.
 Duplicate reads are reads where their FLAG's bit 0x400 is set conforming the SAM specification.

 ### --remove-optional-fields [all | list]

 This filter removes for each alignment either all optional fields or all optional fields specified in the given list.
 The list of optional fields to remove has to be of the form "tag1, tag2, ..." where tag1, tag2, etc are the tags of the optional fields that need to be deleted.

 ### --keep-optional-fields [none | list]

 This filter removes for each alignment either none of its optional fields, or all optional fields except those specified in the given list.
 The list of optional fields to keep has to be of the form "tag1, tag2, ..." where tag1, tag2, etc are the tags of the optional fields that need to be kept in the output.

 ### --clean-sam